A Doctor’s Journal Entry for August 6, 1945: ICSE Class 9 English

 (iii) What did he observe on the way to the hospital?

-(iv) What kind of reaction was given by the doctor on seeing a woman with a child, both naked?
+(iv) What was the doctor’s reaction on seeing a woman with a child, both naked?
 Was it appropriate in the context?

 (v) Explain the last two lines of the extract.